Why Does Copper Turn Skin Green

 Copper Jewellery At Earth Balance Craft

-All of our designs begin with raw copper metal.
+All of my designs begin with raw copper metal.
 In our bracelets, earrings and jewellery designs the feature is solid copper, whether wire or sheet copper.
-In our jewellery designs any chains will be copper plated that are lead and nickel free.
-In our earring designs, the ear wires are always hypoallergenic nobium metal, again lead and nickel free.
-We do not use copper for ear wires.
+In my jewellery designs any chains will be copper plated that are lead and nickel free.
+In my earring designs, the ear wires are always hypoallergenic nobium metal, again lead and nickel free.
+I do not use copper for ear wires.
 Read more about using copper in our designs here.

 Untreated Raw Copper Jewellery

-The only designs where the copper is left raw and untreated is from our range of arthritis bracelets.
+The only designs where the copper is left raw and untreated is from my range of arthritis bracelets.
 Raw copper is known for its’ ancient healing properties, it is rumoured that the mineral can be absorbed into the skin when worn as jewellery, and is associated with relief of symptoms of arthritis and poor circulation.
 In the metaphysical world copper is said to aid energy flow, amplifies physic abilities and helps with communicating with other dimensions.
 Seen as a grounding metal, the vibrational frequencies can move between the spirit and physical realms.

 Treated Copper Jewellery

-Aside from our arthritis range, all of our jewellery designs are treated with an artificial patina solution, that prematurely darkens the piece.
+Aside from my arthritis range, all of our jewellery designs are treated with an artificial patina solution, that prematurely darkens the piece.
 The metallic highlights are then revealed once again through polishing and each design is sealed with a high grade jewellery gloss varnish or a hard wax.